AdaCore/git-hooks/README.md

   are considered to be branches.
 Each entry in this list extends the list of references that are recognized as branches by this repository.

-  Note that the regular expression must match the entire reference name for the reference to be considered a branch.
-For instance, to allow branches whose reference name starts with `refs/vendor/`, the associated namespace entry should be `refs/vendor/.*` (the `.*` is important).

   Unless the `hooks.use-standard-branch-ref-namespace` option is set to `false`, this namespace implicitly includes the necessary information